ouspg/libfuzzerfication/README.md

 =======
 # Synopsis
 Purpose is to make it easy to find vulnerabilities from commonly used libraries.
 We have list of top 50 most used libraries from Protecode SC.

-Top targets are:
+Currently our top targets are:
 * libxslt
 * speex
 * libflac